 What we do is install our DSLAMs into your exchange so we can unlock the highest broadband speed possible on your line.
 This speed boost is the jump from ADSL1 (which in the past was offered at speeds between the 256kbps and 1,500kbps range) to ADSL2+, which has a theoretical maximum speed of 24,000kbps.
 That’s a whole lot faster.
 To see how we install our DSLAMs, go to DSLAM Installation.

-Our DSLAMs contain "places" which we plug your phone line into when you switch to the iinetwork.
+Our DSLAMs contain ports which we plug your phone line into when you switch to the iinetwork.

-When one DSLAM gets full, we go back to the exchange and upgrade the equipment to add more places.
-Each of these places we refer to as a "on-net" place on the iinetwork.
+When one DSLAM gets full, we go back to the exchange and upgrade the equipment to add more ports.
+We refer to exchanges where our iiNetwork ports are available as "on-net".

 Now that's a pretty quick and slimmed down version of how we go about building a better broadband network.
-If you're after the long version, or you have some burning questions about how we build our network more information is available by clicking on the options in the menu to the left, or by going to broadband FAQs.
+If you're after the long version, or you have some burning questions about how we build our network more information is available by clicking on the options in the menu to the left, or by checking out our broadband FAQs.